davidschejtman/blockparty-metadata-scraper/README.md

 - **Data Storage**: Saves the scraped metadata in a PostgreSQL database.
 - **RESTful API**: Provides endpoints to retrieve all metadata or specific data by CID.

+## DB keys
+The credentials are in a .env file